MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 ### -field UniqueID

 Specifies whether the device's instance ID is unique system-wide.
 This bit is clear if the instance ID is unique only within the scope of the bus.
-For more information, see <a href="/windows-hardware/drivers/install/device-identification-strings">Device Identification Strings</a>.
+For more information, see [Device Identification Strings](/windows-hardware/drivers/install/device-identification-strings).

 ### -field SilentInstall